Sapphire645/DQB2NPCViewer/README.md

 ### 2025 - Refactor of all code.
 Important things that are missing currently:
-- Map coordinates
 - Animals
-- Type lock list
+- Full type lock list
-- Place stuff
-- Info on all fields
+- Info on char list
-- Info on jobs and such
+- Full info on jobs + size
-- Coding that info, coding the console.

 Things for the possible future
-- Inventory
 - Models for weapons

 ### 2024 - Alpha build now available!